 Depreciation and amortization expense is incurred with respect to certain assets, including computer hardware, software, office equipment, furniture, and other intangibles.
-During the year ended December 31, 2013, depreciation and amortization expense totaled \$1,572,000 (of which \$1,432,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition), compared to \$1,564,000 of depreciation and amortization expense during the year ended December 31, 2012 (of which \$1,437,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition).
-Fixed asset purchases totaled approximately \$421,000 and \$102,000 during the year ended December 31, 2013 and December 31, 2012, respectively.
-Approximately \$270,000 of the fixed assets purchases during the year ended December 31, 2013 related to leasehold improvements and new fixtures in the New York office.
-In accordance with the New York office lease (office located at 300 Park Ave South), the Company is entitled to a reimbursement from the landlord of approximately \$190,000 of leasehold improvements.
-The Company received reimbursement from the Landlord in early 2014.
+During the year ended December 31, 2014, depreciation and amortization expense totaled \$603,000 (of which \$333,000 relates to amortization of intangibles acquired in connection with the acquisition of the operating companies and divisions that currently conduct the Company's fashion model management business (the "Wilhelmina Acquisition"), compared to \$1,572,000 of depreciation and amortization expense during the year ended December 31, 2013 (of which \$1,432,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition).
+Fixed asset purchases totaled approximately \$771,000 and \$421,000 during the year ended December 31, 2014 and December 31, 2013, respectively.
+Approximately \$585,000 of the fixed assets purchases during the year ended December 31, 2014 related to the cost of upgrading accounting and reporting software.
+The project is currently in process and is expected to be complete during the third quarter of 2015.